Denver to Rocky Mountain National Park: Day Trip Itinerary & Map

-This 1-day itinerary starts in Denver, passes one of the most scenic roads in Colorado – Peak to Peak Highway, Estes Park, and brings you all the way to the heart of the Rocky Mountain National Park via the Trail Ridge Road.
-You then drive back to Denver via another scenic road – Big Thompson Canyon Road.
+This itinerary starts in Denver, passes one of the most scenic roads in Colorado – Peak to Peak Highway – via Estes Park, and takes you all the way to the heart of the Rocky Mountain National Park via Trail Ridge Road.
+You then return to Denver via another scenic route – Big Thompson Canyon Road.

-We also include a short hike recommendation and tips for wildlife viewing for those who want to make the absolute most of their Rocky Mountains National Park day trip.
+We also include a short hike recommendation and tips for wildlife viewing, so you can make the most of your Rocky Mountains National Park day trip.

-Good to know: To help you plan your self-drive day trip from Denver to Rocky Mountains, we also include a map showing all the places mentioned in this guide and the driving route.
-You can see the picture of the map right below and find an interactive map with all the details at the bottom of this article.
+Good to know: To help you plan your self-drive day trip from Denver to Rocky Mountains, we also created a map showing all the places mentioned in this guide, along with the suggested driving route.
+You can see the map image below and find the interactive map with all the details at the end of the article.

-This itinerary is designed as a loop starting and ending in Denver, but you can easily adapt it if you continue your trip to Grand Lake or other places.
-Take a look!
+This route is designed as a loop starting and ending in Denver, but you can easily adjust it if you continue your trip to Grand Lake or plan to explore more of the Rockies.

-Good to know: You can visit Rocky Mountain National Park from Denver at any time of the year.
-However, Trail Ridge Road is only open in summer (+- June to November).
-But don’t worry – if you are visiting outside the peak season, you can still see some amazing places and you have good chances of seeing wildlife.
-In addition, you can go for a winter hike if you like.
+Good to know: You can visit Rocky Mountain National Park from Denver at any time of the year, but access to some areas and roads depends on the season.
+For example, the main road through the park, The Trail Ridge Road, is only open in summer (+- June to early November – exact dates depend on snow conditions).
+But even outside the peak season, you can still see plenty of beautiful scenery, do some hiking, and have a good chance of spotting wildlife.

-If you want to see the highlights in an easy way, this is the best tour for you, whereas if you want to do some hiking, this is the best option.
+There are several good day tours available.
+If you want to see the main highlights in an easy way, this is the best tour, whereas if you prefer something more active, this hiking tour is a great option.

-If you are just looking to escape the city for a few hours, this is the most popular half-day tour that shows you some very nice scenery, but please note that it doesn’t really visit the National Park itself.
+If you’re just looking to escape the city for a few hours, this is the most popular half-day tour.
+It offers some beautiful scenery, but keep in mind that it doesn’t actually go inside the National Park.

 Here’s our suggested itinerary for your day trip from Denver to Rocky Mountain National Park: